vinnymeller/ryantm-build-checker/README.md

 This project:
 1. Identifies all packages maintained by a specific maintainer handle
+   - **Note**: only top-level packages are checked by default, i.e. pkgs.<package>, not pkgs.<namespace>.<package>.
+Setting the `EXTRA_PACKAGE_SETS` repository variable will enable checking specific namespaces as needed.
-2. Checks the r-ryantm logs for each package
+3. Checks the r-ryantm logs for each package
-3. Creates GitHub issues when:
+4. Creates GitHub issues when:
    - Build failures are detected
    - Log pages are missing (possibly indicating a missing or misconfigured update script)

 ## Setup

-1. Fork this repository or copy it to your own account
+1. Fork this repository or copy the files to your own account
-2. Configure repository variables:
+2. Configure the following repository variables (Settings -> Secrets and variables -> Actions -> Variables -> New repository variable):
    - `MAINTAINER_HANDLE`: Your Nixpkgs maintainer handle (required)
    - `IGNORE_PKGS`: Comma-separated list of packages to ignore (optional)
    - `EXTRA_PACKAGE_SETS`: Comma-separated list of additional package sets to search in  (optional)

 Example:
 ```